 Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
-All other repairs and maintenance are charged to profit or loss during the year in which they are incurred.
+All other repairs and maintenance are charged to profit or loss during the period in which these are incurred.